 - You can’t qualify for a lower interest rate: It makes little sense to refinance if your refinance rate is higher than what you currently pay.
 This could happen if your credit score isn’t as good as it was when you took out your original loan or if interest rates have gone up since then.

 If you decide to refinance your mortgage, you have a number of financial institutions you can choose from to get your new loan.
 This includes traditional banks, online lenders, and credit unions.
 Here are a few options to consider if you’re thinking of refinancing.
 You can also check out the best mortgage refinance companies rated by LendEDU.

 SoFi offers flexibility for homeowners looking to refinance a mortgage, with options for a standard refinance loan, cash-out refi, or cash-out refi focused on repaying student loans.

-- Credit score: SoFi doesn’t disclose credit score minimums for refinance loans, but many lenders require scores of 620 or higher for conventional loans.
+- Credit score: SoFi doesn’t disclose credit score minimums for refinance loans.

 - Down payment requirement: 10% down

 - Loan options: 30-year fixed; 15-year fixed; 7/1 adjustable rate mortgage (ARM); 5/1 ARM interest-only

 - Interest rates: Varies by credit score and loan term; SoFi members get a 0.125% rate discount on any additional SoFi loans